This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Watch the Baking Time: Be vigilant to prevent overbaking, which leads to dryness and a dark crust.
-Your mini blueberry muffin is done when a knife or skewer comes out clean or with minimal crumbs.
+• Watch the Bake Time: The muffin is done when the top is golden and a skewer comes out clean or with a few crumbs.

 An overhead view of a blueberry muffin in a ramekin plated next to a small bowl of blueberries.